Frequently Asked Questions

 - Nursing Student Loans (NSL)

 - Nurse Faculty Loans (NFLP)

-- State-mandated loan program
+- State-mandated loan programs

-- Private and institutional loan programs
+- Private loan programs

 We are here to help you understand the terms under which you took your loan(s) and provide solutions for making payments and preventing default.

 No. UAS is a student loan servicer and does not own your loan.

 UAS does not offer loan consolidations and cannot consolidate your loans because UAS is not a lending institution.
 Please continue reading for more information on loan consolidation.